 At the link below, you will find information published by the NHS covering infections and how they are caused:

-At the link below, you will find a document that was studied by the UK Government with a view to tackling the problem of botched body piercings:
+At the link below, you will find a document that was studied by the UK Government.
+It offers a view to tackling the problem of botched body piercings:

 At the link below, you’ll find information on making a claim following a needlestick injury:

-If you’ve suffered an injury that’s left you with a permanent scar, then our guide below could help you make a claim:
+Have you suffered an injury that’s left you with a permanent scar? t Our guide below could help you make a claim:

 Have you been injured while undergoing a beauty treatment?
 If so, read our guide below for advice on the next steps in claiming:

 Thank you for reading our guide on body piercing claims.